Dark Energy Survey Year 3 results: imprints of cosmic voids and superclusters in the Planck CMB lensing map: Results

 \subsection{Expected lensing signals from MICE}

-To characterize the expected signal given the $\Lambda$CDM cosmology implemented in MICE, we first identified 3,727 voids in the MICE {\redmagic}-like catalogue (approximately 5,000 deg$^{2}$ sky area in one octant) using the 2D void definition and selection criteria that we described in Section \ref{sec:void_finder}.
-We also identified 4,195 superclusters in the MICE mock data set by inverting our 2D void finder algorithm.
+To characterise the expected signal given the $\Lambda$CDM cosmology implemented in MICE, we first identified 3,727 voids in the MICE {\redmagic}-like catalogue (approximately 5,000 deg$^{2}$ sky area in one octant) using the 2D void definition and selection criteria that we described in Section \ref{sec:void_finder}.
+We also identified 4,195 superclusters in the MICE mock data set by inverting our 2D void-finding algorithm.

 We then stacked the MICE CMB $\kappa$ map on the positions of these mock voids and superclusters.
 We note that, even without observational effects, the estimation of the mean signal of simulated voids and superclusters from the projected CMB $\kappa$ map has an \emph{intrinsic} scatter.
 Since these structures are not isolated objects, their complicated overlap distorts the $\kappa$ signal generated by their gravitational potential, which only allows a statistical measurement rather than an idealistic determination of their individual imprints.
 To determine this scatter, we did not add a realistic observational noise to the signal-only MICE $\kappa$ map in our first simulation analyses.
 However, in the calculation of actual observational errors, additional fluctuations from a {\it Planck}-like measurement noise in the CMB $\kappa$ maps (as well as the role of the DES Y3 survey mask) are taken into account and they mostly add small-scale fluctuations to the stacked images of voids and superclusters.